 The two latest books I received from Martingale for review were standing guard at the coffee table, and I needed no further enticement!

-The 4" x 5" Quilt-Block Anthology - 182 blocks for Reproduction Fabrics by Carol Hopkins and Linda M. Koenig.
+There is an amazing collection of rectangular blocks in The 4″ x 5″ Quilt-Block Anthology – 182 blocks for Reproduction Fabrics by Carol Hopkins and Linda M. Koenig.
 I have been making square quilt blocks forever and was delighted by the unexpected variety, beauty, and creativity revealed on each page!

 Look at these!
 The motifs in this book are divided into 8 categories (loops, pictorial, flowers, etc.), each one accompanied by step-by-step photographs to help you create amazing texture on your projects.
 I do love single-line designs for free-motion quilting, but never attempted designs such as houses, umbrellas, and pencils before.
 Yes!